This article was first written in March 2019, but we gave it a spring clean in September 2020

 You already know that social media is one of the most effective forms of marketing available.
 You already know that when your potential customers are scrolling through their news feeds, the thing that’s going to grab their attention – and satisfy those pesky algorithms – is video content.
-But on a limited marketing budget, how can you create decent video?
+But on a limited marketing budget, how can you create decent social media video?

 But first, a quick disclaimer.

 What follows is a write-up of a social media video masterclass I ran in March 2019 at the Google Digital Garage in Manchester.
 All the information was correct at the time, but the nature of the digital landscape means that some of it will become outdated in the coming months and years.
 The basic principles will remain more or less consistent, but the facts and figures may not.
 Either way, I’ll try to keep this page updated from time to time.
-And by the way, I’ve linked out to some products and third-party apps but there’s no incentive for me if you sign up.
+By the way, I’ve linked out to some products and third-party apps but there’s no incentive for me if you sign up.

 Marketing is about telling your story, and video is the most popular form of storytelling.

 It’s no secret that online video needs to play a part in any serious social media strategy.
 Facebook and YouTube have an ongoing battle for dominance.
 There are new formats like Stories and live video.
 LinkedIn is increasingly interested in video content.
 Silicon Valley is KEEN to push video, to say the least.
 Here are a few quick stats, to illustrate the current state of play:

 - 86% of businesses are now publishing video content, compared with 75% in 2018 (Source: Buffer)

 - Half of customers get most of their video content from Facebook (Source: Forbes)

 - Tweets with video attract 10x more engagement than without, and LinkedIn posts with video get shared 20x more (Source: Twitter and Buffer)